voodoofugu/morphing-scroll/README.md

         </ul><br />
         <br />
         <code>rootMargin</code>:<br />
         This property controls the threshold for loading content.
 It can be a single number or an array of 2 ( horizontal/vertical ) or 4 ( top/right/bottom/left ) numbers.
-It works like the loading distance from the root element ( <b>scrollElement</b> ) in pixels.<br />
+It works like the distance for loading from the root element ( <b>scrollElement</b> ) in pixels.<br />
         <br />
         <code>stopLoadOnScroll</code>:<br />
         This property controls whether to stop loading content when the user scrolls.</em><br />